 Eighteen thousand Americans are now without jobs to put bread on their tables (pun intended).
 Yet, Frank Hurt will not be hurt in the least by the strike he led his members into taking, or the resulting unemployment of both his members, as well as other Hostess employees.

-‘Irresponsible’ union bosses take care of
+‘Irresponsible’ union bosses take care of their members themselves.

 As with most union bosses, Hurt and the rest of the officers at the Bakery, Confectionery & Tobacco Workers (BTCGM) have themselves covered with six-figure salaries, their own fully-funded pension plan, as well their own benefit plan.

 While Hostess employees now face unemployment, Frank Hurt doesn’t get hurt at all.
 He gets to walk away with his six-figure salary, his benefits intact, and a fully funded pension plan still intact–because it’s all paid for by his union’s members.